spiwn/mc-chunker/README.md

 ### Configuration
 To configure mc-chunker edit the chunker.properties file.
 Some of the values are:
 - x1, z1, x2 and z2 - these specify **Chunk** coordinates of two diagonal corners of a rectangular area to generate chunks in.
 These are inclusive
-- dimension - in which Minecraft dimension(s) to generate the chunks - possible values OVERWORLD, NETHER or END.
+- dimension - in which Minecraft dimension(s) to generate the chunks - possible values: OVERWORLD, NETHER or END.
 The default value is OVERWORLD.
 Comma separated list of values
-- stop - Whether to stop the Minecraft server when the chunk generation is done - possible value true or false
+- stop - Whether to stop the Minecraft server when the chunk generation is done - possible values: true or false
+- suppress-server-output - If set to true, console output from the server will not be shown.
+Log output will remain the same.
+Possible values: true or false

 ### Requirements
 - Java 8 or newer